IFB-ElixirFr/katacoda-scenarios/ifb-unix/session03/step-GrepCommand.md

 grep ABC belebele.bed
 ```

-We get 0 lines containing the ABC gene name.
+We get no line containing the ABC gene name.

 To count the number of lines containing the _gene_ word, just add the `-c` option to the `grep` command: